ChrompyCoder/Shwifty-encrypted-password-manager/README.md

 ## How can you contribute
 - Add a simple GUI
 - Add code to store custom application password.
+- Add a block which prompts you to recheck the password of the application you just entered for storing.
+- Provision to edit passwords/username.
 Feel free to throw a `Pull Request`.

 ### If you want to know the issues i faced while building this, check out this [blog](https://chrompycoder.github.io/blog/01.html).